Darktorizo/GoArrow_Data_CoD/README.md

  - Unzip 'Dungeon Map Cache Updates.rar' into your current ..Plugins\GoArrowVVSEdition\Dungeon Map Cache folder.
  - Overwrite all existing files since there have been updates to some images to reflect portal changes.
  - I needed to split off the updates from the baseline zip, since it was now bigger than 25MB size limit.
 UGH!
- - Grand total is about 838 maps!
+ - Grand total is about 878 maps!

 How to update GoArrow Atlas Locations:
  - Copy data_cod.xml to your hard drive.
  - Open Asheron's call.
 Open Go Arrow Plug-in.
 Click Atlas, then Update Menu.
 Copy full path to data_cod.xml file in the URL field.
  - Press "Update Locations Database" TWICE.
-As of 2024-02-24 this should show 5391 current locations.
+As of 2024-03-23 this should show 5435 current locations.
- (There are over 200 'retired' locations in this file covering retired, seasonal and placess yet to be added with the latest ACE Emulator database v0.9.278)
+ (There are about 200 'retired' locations in this file covering retired, seasonal and places yet to be added with the latest ACE Emulator database v0.9.279)

 Other notes:
 - I'm using excel to generate xml and I've sorted file by location id now for easier editing.